 - Proxy classes are generated for the IVI side, that can be called into directly.
 All calls into the proxy classes will be directly forwarded to the companion app.
 All observed properties will be automatically updated when their data changes on the companion app side.

 Because a service definition is used by both the IVI system and the companion app, it is necessary to put the service definition in a library that can be imported by both.

-For more information and access to source for our example companion application and SDK, please reach out to your TomTom representative.
+For more information please reach out to your TomTom representative.